dirtsimple/postmark/README.md

 ## Project Status/Roadmap

-This project is still in early development: title and excerpt splitting is not actually implemented, tests are non-existent, and i18n of the CLI output is spotty.
+This project is still in early development: excerpt splitting is not actually implemented yet, tests are non-existent, and i18n of the CLI output is spotty.
 Future features I hope to include are:

 * Built-in support for tables and other common markdown extensions
 * A `draft` command to create a new post (there's a non-functional stub implementation right now)